simukappu/activity_notification/README.md

 end
 ```

-Then, you can automatically send batch notification email for unopened notifications only to the all specified targets with `batch_key`.
+Then, you can send batch notification email for unopened notifications only to the all specified targets with `batch_key`.

 ```ruby
 # Send batch notification email to the users with unopened notifications